pauldebojyoti/HCL-Hackathon/README.md

 # RAG-Powered Assistant

+This readme contains the initial design of the RAG-Powered Assistant for HCL_Hackathon.

 A Retrieval-Augmented Generation (RAG) assistant designed to answer questions based on a custom document corpus using LLM and vector similarity search.

 ## System Architecture